 Where is the ideal site for a new wind project?
 What are the land use regulations at a proposed site?
 How do you negotiate a power purchase agreement?
 Who is going to buy the power generated at a proposed wind plant?
 These are questions that wind project development and finance professionals answer every day in their work.
 In this webinar, Toby Butterfield of EDP Renewables and Annie McClelland and Caroline Twitchell of Renewable Energy Systems describe their work in these areas and answer questions from students and faculty.

 Wind Energy Careers Webinar Series

-Nicole Mendoza and Heidi Tinnesand of NREL and Matthew Dudon of GE discuss tips for finding a job with an original equipment manufacturer.
+Nicole Mendoza and Heidi Tinnesand of NREL and Matthew Dudon of GE discuss tips for finding a job with a wind energy original equipment manufacturer.

 Toby Butterfield and Garrett Parker discuss tips for finding a job in wind project development.